Infection prevention and control is a simple process that should be a continuous and on-going part of your program.

 Fifth disease

-A child can attend the child care centre because they are no longer contagious once the rash appears.
+A child can attend the child care centre or school because they are no longer contagious once the rash appears.

 Hand / foot and mouth